National Maritime Museum in Amsterdam

 During the recent renovation, a vast space of the building inner courtyard has been covered by a glass roofing, creating a pleasant space for the visitors.
 In the evening hundred of tiny LED lights placed between shields of glass give an impression of the starry sky.

-The replica of the three masted “Amsterdam”, a large vessel of the Dutch East India Company, which in its maiden journey to Batavia sank in a storm in the English Channel in winter of 1749, stands high above the waters of Ij Bay, directly at the museum quay.
+The replica of the three masted “Amsterdam”, a large vessel of the Dutch East India Company, which in its maiden journey to Batavia sank in a storm in the English Channel in winter of 1749, stands high above the waters of Ij Bay, directly at the Amsterdam maritime museum quay.
 The wreck of the ship has been discovered off the English coast in 1969, and the museum replica has been completed in 1990.
 Visiting the ship, you may see how small and primitive spaces were to house 350 people during the ship’s journey, with more comfortable but equally minute quarters for the ship’s captain and officers.
 If you like boats there is also a large upcoming event about historical sail ships called Amsterdam SAIL.

 Het Scheepvaartmuseum has a rich and colorful collection of maritime artifacts and it takes hours just to walk through its show.
 The collection has been divided into several smaller exhibits on diverse themes.
 Just to list the most important - ‘See You in the Golden Age’, ‘Port 24/7’, ‘Voyage at Sea’, ‘The Ship Decorations’, ‘The Navigational Instruments’ and the themes addressed to kids from age of 6 - ‘The Tale of the Whale’, ‘My Expo' and ‘Sal and Yori and Circus Sea’.

-You must keep your ticket to enter different parts of the museum.
+You must keep your ticket to enter different parts of the maritime museum in Amsterdam.

 The museum restaurant “Stalpaert” and the museum shop “Het Pakhuis” are accessible to everybody during the museum opening hours, without an admission fee.